-The Master of Arts in Relationship & Pastoral Therapy (MARPT) program prepares effective, competent couples and family therapists.
+Seattle University's Master of Arts in Couples & Family Therapy program prepares effective, competent couples and family therapists.
 Courses are designed to meet the educational requirements for licensed marriage and family therapist (LMFT) in Washington state.
 Our graduates integrate clinical education and practice with theological studies and spiritual formation.
 Students graduate equipped to be couples and family therapists in both traditional therapy and milieu settings or in a broad array of professional applications (e.g., educators, consultants, and coaches).
 Graduates contribute to the field of couples and family therapy by seeing clients, joining professional organizations, volunteering in the community, and advocating for justice.
 In our clinical sequence, students therapeutically serve couples, families, individuals, and groups with a variety of mental and physical health issues and diagnosis.
 Interns are trained to assess, diagnose, consult, and treat under the guidance of a licensed supervisor.
 Our students understand and adhere to the American Association Marriage and Family Therapy’s (AAMFT) Code of Ethics.

-The program is steeped in a relational/systemic philosophy in order to clinically serve the needs of people in a complex world.
-Seattle University's School of Theology and Ministry uses the word “relationship” to mean couples and families, but also to telegraph non-traditional ways that people have relationships in this time in history.
+This unique program at Seattle University's School of Theology and Ministry program is steeped in a relational/systemic philosophy in order to clinically serve the needs of people in a complex world.
+The program telegraphs non-traditional ways that people have relationships in this time in history.
 We value family of origin, extended family, sibling groups, and companies and organizations who refer employees who work together in counseling.
 Also, our students have the ability to use the insights from systems theory to work with congregations and relationships inside those congregations.
 Relationships are dynamic and complex; they change throughout the lifespan and are influenced by factors such as race, age, gender, ethnicity, spiritual and religious traditions, sexual orientation, military service, socioeconomic status, disability, health, immigration, and other social categories.
-Graduates of the MARPT program demonstrate skills in working with relationships and with individual clients.
+Graduates of the MACFT program demonstrate skills in working with relationships and with individual clients.
 We train our students in psychopathology and diagnosis in order that graduates may clinically serve clients with various relationship and mental health issues (e.g., depression, anxiety, parent-child conflict).

 View larger graphic, here.

-I am delighted to be a part of the school and the MA in Relationship & Pastoral Therapy program, as this is a perfect opportunity to connect relationships, spirituality and theology in conversation and in the context of a rich learning community.
+I am delighted to be a part of the school and Seattle University's couples and family therapy program, as this is a perfect opportunity to connect relationships, spirituality and theology in conversation and in the context of a rich learning community.
 Seattle University’s School of Theology and Ministry a special place.